USACE completes two-phase miter gate repair project ahead of schedule

 |0

-This work, USACE completes two-phase miter gate repair project ahead of schedule [Image 5 of 5], by Abby Korfhage, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USACE completes two-phase miter gate repair project ahead of schedule, by Abby Korfhage, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.